 My office before:

 The first order of business was to move all the boxes, papers and “stuff” out of the area so that I could clean.
-Once I finished that, I decided that I would go shopping around the house to find things I could use to help get organized.
+This made me realise how much paper I have been using and, in reality, I probably didn’t even need most of it.
+I decided to research some options for going paperless instead and found FileCenter.
+They offer a document storage solution and also let you edit and split PDFs (https://www.filecenterdms.com/info-pdf-splitter.html), which I thought would be quite useful.
+This is something I am going to consider further.
+Once I finished removing the clutter, I decided that I would go shopping around the house to find things I could use to help get organized.
 I really didn’t want to spend any money on this project.
 The first thing I found was sitting right there all along – an old cabinet that I remember being in my Grandma’s house.
 I thought it would come in handy for all kinds of storage.
 Next, I found an enamel bread box that I bought at a flea market a few years ago.
 It looked good and would fit nicely on the desk.
 Then I remembered buying a set of nesting boxes from Costco about four years ago that were in my closet upstairs – never used.
 Last on the list was some old scrapbooking paper that I could use to make some “homemade” wallpaper.

 Now it was time to sort through all this stuff that has been collecting for a while.
 I threw out a lot of old papers and “stuff” that I haven’t used for at least three years.
 I also found two cd’s that I had been looking for – extra bonus.
 Then I used the nesting boxes to store the things that I don’t use everyday; pictures, picture cd’s, operating manuals, shipping materials, computer paper, pencils, toner cartridges and magazine clippings.
 I used the drawers in the cabinet for wires, cables, cords and books.
 I put the boxes inside the old cabinet.
 My current projects went inside the bread box – right on top of the desk.